moto-solana/.github/profile/README.md

 # TODO
 - ~~Fixing bootlooping issues on Motorola MILESTONE 3~~ FIXED as of Feb 17, 2026
 - Fix media playback
-- Fix GSM (cdma will not be fixed)
+- Fix GSM (cdma will not be fixed) -- FIXED on KitKat as of Feb 21, 2026.
+Still broken on Lollipop and Nougat.
 - Fix button mapping issues
 - Fix display issues in Nougat